jnsebgosselin/gwhat/docs/manage_data.rst

     Presentation of the panel to manage water level and weather datasets.

+Selecting a valid datafile is done in the ::`Import Dataset`

+ by clicking on the |icon_folder| icon (see :numref:`scs_new_water_level_dataset_dialog`).

-After a valid file has been selected, the information relative to the climate or piezometric station will be displayed in the dialog and a name for the dataset will be proposed next to the :guilabel:`Dataset name` label.
+After a valid datafile has been selected in the dialog, The information relative to the climate or piezometric station that were contained in the header of the datafile are displayed in the :guilabel:`Station Info` section.

+ and a name for the dataset is proposed in the field next to the :guilabel:`Dataset name` label.
+The information and the nam

+and a
+name for the dataset will be proposed next to the :guilabel:`Dataset name` label.
 Once the information relative to the station and dataset name are correct, the dataset can be imported in the project by clicking on the button :guilabel:`Ok`

 .. _scs_new_water_level_dataset_dialog:
 .. figure:: img/scs/new_water_level_dataset_dialog.*